lab-coop/lab-di/README.md

 ## Introduction

-lab-di is a small depenedecny injection container based on BottleJS.
-It featues directory loading, implementation handling.
+lab-di is a small dependency injection container based on BottleJS.
+It features directory loading, implementation handling.

 ## Build a service with different implementations